 - Require trucks to use the truck route that was analyzed in the Health Risk Assessment of the Final MND. - Have truck routes clearly marked with trailblazer signs so that trucks will not enter residential areas. - Limit the daily number of truck trips allowed at the Proposed Project to the level that was analyzed in the Final MND (224 truck trip-ends per day).
-If higher daily truck volumes are anticipated during operation, the Lead Agency should commit to re-evaluating the Proposed Project's air quality impacts through CEQA prior to allowing higher activity levels. - Design the Proposed Project such that entrances and exits are such that trucks are not traversing past neighbors or other sensitive receptors. - Design the Proposed Project such that any check-in point for trucks is well inside the Proposed Project site to ensure that there are no trucks queuing outside of the facility. - Design the Proposed Project to ensure that truck traffic within the Proposed Project site is located away from the property line(s) closest to its residential or sensitive receptor neighbors. - Restrict overnight parking in residential areas. - Establish overnight parking within the industrial building where trucks can rest overnight. - Establish area(s) within the Proposed Project site for repair needs. - Develop, adopt and enforce truck routes both in and out of city, and in and out of facilities.
+If higher daily truck volumes are anticipated during operation, the Lead Agency should commit to reevaluating the Proposed Project's air quality impacts through CEQA prior to allowing higher activity levels. - Design the Proposed Project such that entrances and exits are such that trucks are not traversing past neighbors or other sensitive receptors. - Design the Proposed Project such that any check-in point for trucks is well inside the Proposed Project site to ensure that there are no trucks queuing outside of the facility.